 - Parts of Erith

 The scheme came into force on the 1 October 2018.
 The following document is a copy of the selective licence designation notice (PDF).
-This file may not be suitable for users of assistive technology.
-Request an accessible format.

 Below are the detailed maps of the four selective licensing areas

 Visit Selective property licensing search to see if a property requires a selective licence.

 Mandatory HMO licensing applies to all HMOs where there are five or more people who form more than one household.

 If you want to operate a house as an HMO, it must have the correct class of planning use.

 If you are converting your property into an HMO speak to our planning department by emailing DevelopmentControl@bexley.gov.uk before starting work.

 There is no guarantee that your planning application will be approved.
 If you are refused planning permission we cannot refund your licence fee.